-- Bird walks are FREE and open to the public
+Bird walks are FREE and open to the public.

-- No reservations are required
+No reservations are required

-- Participants should bring binoculars if possible.
+Participants should bring binoculars if possible.

-Walking the Wrack
+Walking the Wrack at Esther St.

 This program is FREE and open to the public; no reservations required.

-Meet at Esther Street Beachfront Park, 551 Ester Street in New Smyrna Beach, 32169
+The spring 2020 dates are February 5, March 4, and March 25.
+The program begins at 9:00 a.m. at Esther Street Beachfront Park, 551 Esther Street in New Smyrna Beach, 32169

 Take a morning stroll along the beach with MDC educators and find out what’s washed up in the weeds and hiding in the sand!
 This monthly exploration is part of the City of New Smyrna Beach’s Island Education Program called “Get to Know Your Island”.